feedloop/qore-sdk/doc/source/index.html.md

 npm install --save @feedloop/qore-react
 ```

-Watch this video to see how it is done.
+Watch this video to see how step 5 is done.

 <p>
 <script id="asciicast-383017" src="https://asciinema.org/a/383017.js" async></script>
 </p>

-### Initialize

-Initialize qore client by creating the following file.
+6. Initialize qore client by creating the following file.

 ```javascript
 // Create a new file called client.js that contains the following lines